Article written by Elisa - Travel Writer & Local in France

 This article may contain compensated links.
 Please read disclaimer for more info.

-Nice, French Riviera‘s capital, is a feast for the sights and senses, with many things to see and do.
-But French Riviera’s attractions aren’t bound by the city limits, and you can visit many wonderful places on a day trip from Nice.
+Nice, the capital of the French Riviera, is a feast for the sights and senses, with many things to see and do.
+But the attractions in the region aren’t bound by the city limits, and you can visit many wonderful places in the French Riviera on a day trip from Nice.

 Best Day Trips from Nice by Train (or Bus)